mswger001/martin_low_level_control/README.md

 ## Simulations

-For simulation purposes, you can use the [Unitree ROS](https://github.com/unitreerobotics/unitree_ros) Git repository or  Clone this repository and navigate to the `go1_ros_combined` directory, which contains the necessary files for simulations.
+For simulation purposes, you can use the [Unitree ROS](https://github.com/unitreerobotics/unitree_ros) Git repository or  Clone this repository and run catkin_make, which contains the necessary files for simulations.
+Remember to put this in a workspace where you want to run from, i use this same repo as my catkin workspace so wherever they mention 'catkin_ws' it will be this workspace i use

 ## Setup